 If you’re wondering how to obtain a marriage license for Phoenix weddings, it’s pretty easy.
 You don’t have to be a resident of the state of Arizona, but you and your partner will need valid government-issued ID (like a drivers license or passport) to apply for a marriage certificate.
 Two witnesses and the officiant will also have to sign the license.
 There is no waiting period, but the license does expire 12 months after you receive your marriage license.

-There’s a reason why Spring weddings are the most popular in Phoenix — it’s one of the most pleasant seasons in this desert valley where three-digit temps are common.
+There’s a reason why spring weddings are the most popular for those who are getting married in Arizona — it’s one of the most pleasant seasons in this desert valley where three-digit temps are common.

 As you narrow down the particulars of your Phoenix wedding, it always helps to how real couples styled their nuptials.